pakyow/pakyow/docs/config/_overview.md

 The path cookies should be created at.

 *cookies.expiration (7 days)*
 When cookes should expire.
-The value should be Ruby's `Time` object which is set to the expiration date.
+The value should be an instance of Ruby's `Time` object, set to the expiration date.

 ## Presenter Config